Samat4E/CSE15L-Lab-Reports/Cse15l-lab-5.md

 ![image](https://user-images.githubusercontent.com/122564368/224578584-9eb1e088-c740-4fc2-a75f-5f787a416526.png)

-## grep search with other patterns
+## 3, grep search with other patterns
-   grep searches the provided input files, identifying lines that fit one or more patterns.With either the -c or other option,
+       grep searches provided input files, identifying lines that fit one or more patterns.With either the -c or other option,
        you can define the order to look for.
 If neither option is specified, grep uses the first non-option argument as the pattern
        to look for.
 When grep discovers a line that matches a pattern, the complete line is shown. let see the two examples of grep
        no pattern one pattern.

  ##        Example 1
  ![image](https://user-images.githubusercontent.com/122564368/224580897-f1ee5a4a-ef44-4f55-902d-8c58ef96fa1b.png)

  ##        Example 2
  ![image](https://user-images.githubusercontent.com/122564368/224580934-492aa626-78c4-4fbe-af34-7c7a304392d9.png)

+   From these two examples, we can deduce that when using grep search, it is best to specify what you are looking for by
+   including additional patterns like -c, -i, -w, etc. If you attempt to search without any help patterns, you might find
+   yourself with a large number of results.